omariosc/inertia/documentation/designs/prototypes/manager/README.md

-﻿# Manager
+﻿# Manager Prototypes

-This directory contains all manager interface designs of the `inertia` project
+This directory contains all manager interface design prototypes.